reiver/reiver-lexical-hypothesis/README.md

 ## Lexical Hypothesis

-One attempt to understand the structure of human personality is what is called the **Lexical Hypothesis**.
+One (more concrete) attempt to understand the structure of human personality is what is called the **Lexical Hypothesis**.

 The **Lexical Hypothesis** is also sometimes gets called the **Fundamental Lexical Hypothesis**,